-Step 1: Determine what portion (at least 50%) you will pay your pastor as a Social D.1% Security Allowance.
-Portion to be paid by parish Step 2: Figure the salary on which Social Security will be paid next year by adding the amounts of Base Salary and Housing.
-Tortion to be paid by parish Base Salary (line A 5 ) \$ Housing: If you provide a parsonage, use 30% of base salary (which the church uses to represent annual fair rental value) \$ OR If you provide a Housing Allowance, insert the total amount here (line C) \$ · Add Base Salary and Housing and enter an Estimated Salary Subject to Social Security Step 3: Effective Social Security Rate for 2023 D.3 Step 4: Multiply (D2) by (D3) D.4. \$ Social Security Tax Step 5: Multiply (D4) by (D1) D.5. \$ Social Security Allowance or its Equivalent
+Step 1: Determine what portion (at least 50%)

+you will pay your pastor as a Social

+Security Allowance.
+D.1%

+Portion to be paid by parish

+Step 2: Figure the salary on which Social

+Security will be paid next year by

+adding the amounts of Base Salary

+and Housing.

+Base Salary (line A 5 ) \$

+Housing: If you provide

+a parsonage, use 30% of base

+salary (which the church uses

+to represent annual fair

+rental value) \$

+OR

+If you provide a Housing

+Allowance, insert the

+total amount here

+(line C) \$

+Add Base Salary and Housing and enter an nount here.
+D.2. \$

+, Estimated Salary Subject to Social Security

+Step 3: Effective Social Security Rate for 2024 D.3

+Step 4: Multiply (D2) by (D3) D.4. \$

+Social Security Tax

+Step 5: Multiply (D 4 ) by (D 1 ) D.5. \$

+Social Security Allowance or its Equivalent